tryiou/xlite_toolkit/README.md

 Restart Xlite/Xlite-daemon to apply new count.

 -This script need any other instance of Xlite or xlite-daemon closed before run.\
--This script need user to set his Xlite password into the file 'wallet_password.json'\
+-This script need user to set his Xlite password into the file 'wallet_password.json'.\
--This script need 'xlite-daemon' or 'xlite-daemon.exe' placed in the script directory\
+-This script need 'xlite-daemon' or 'xlite-daemon.exe' placed in the script directory.\
-latest binaries can be found on https://github.com/blocknetdx/xlite-daemon/releases
+Latest binaries can be found on https://github.com/blocknetdx/xlite-daemon/releases

-usage:
+Usage:
 <pre>
 # run the script with:
   python Xlite_detectAddressCount.py 25